dot-home/cpd/README.md

   `dot-home/_dot-home` and `dot-home/tools` are both lexically earlier matches, but they match in the second-right component and thus are lower priority.

+#### Subpath Examples

+Given the following combinations of target path (from `project-paths`) and subpath (from the filesystem), separated by spaces for clarity:

+    ~/co/github.com/0cjs/proj1          /lib/foo/util
+    ~/co/github.com/0cjs/proj1          /lib/bar/util
+    ~/co/github.com/nishantjr/proj2     /lib/proj2
+    ~/co/github.com/nishantjr/proj2     /data/foo/bar

+Here are samples of `cpd` commands and their effects:

+* `cpd p /d`
+  `~/co/github.com/nishantjr/proj2/data`
+  Only `proj2` has a subdirectory matching `d*`.
+* `cpd p /l`
+  `~/co/github.com/0cjs/proj1/lib`
+  Both target paths match and have a matching subpath; `0cjs` has priority.
+* `cpd p /l f u`
+  `~/co/github.com/0cjs/proj1/lib/foo/util`
+  Subpath components may be separated by spaces, as with target path components.
+* `cpd p /l/f/u`
+  `~/co/github.com/0cjs/proj1/lib/foo/util`
+  Subpath components also may be separated by slashes instead.
+* `cpd p /l//u`
+  `~/co/github.com/0cjs/proj1/lib/foo/util`
+  Subpath components may be empty, becoming just `*`.
+* `cpd /**/util`
+  `~/co/github.com/0cjs/proj1/lib/foo/util`
+  'Recursive' globs matching any number of components are allowed.
+  When a list of subpath globs is given, the set of target path globs may be empty.

 Installation